 - I learned that stacking my numbers and lining up the decimal point helps me compare numbers.

 - I challenged myself by not giving up when I didn’t understand the problem.

 And they only got better as the year went on!
 Can you guess which prompt turned out to be their favorite?
 Describing a mistake they had made!

 Student Self-Reflection and Growth Mindset

-This new self-reflection practice fits perfectly with my emphasis on growth mindset this year.
+The new self-reflection practice fit perfectly with my emphasis on growth mindset that year.
 As powerful as the idea of promoting a growth mindset is, there has been lots of chatter recently that it is being poorly implemented.
 For example, there seems to be the false belief that by simply praising effort or building a child’s self-esteem you are promoting a growth mindset.
 There’s actually more to it than that.
 Carol Dweck, who pioneered growth mindset research, recently revisited the idea and pointed out some common pitfalls in an article for Education Week.
 She directly addressed the effort myth:

 A growth mindset isn’t just about effort.
 Perhaps the most common misconception is simply equating the growth mindset with effort.
 Certainly, effort is key for students’ achievement, but it’s not the only thing.
 Students need to try new strategies and seek input from others when they’re stuck.
 They need this repertoire of approaches—not just sheer effort—to learn and improve. –Carol Dweck